A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Methods

-Given the matrix of observations, \\ \( \mathbf{X} = \), and the default information (target), \( \mathbf{y} = \), find a transformation of $\mathbf{X}$ such that \( h(\mathbf{X})\approx \mathbf{y}\) satisfies the minimal difference between the true value and the prediction \(\min{\ell(\mathbf{y},\hat{\mathbf{y}})}\), where \(\ell\) is a loss function.
-Commonly, to find this transformation, we use a vector of coefficients or weights \(\mathbf{w} = ^T \).
-Hence, the resulting function is \( h_w(\mathbf{X})=\mathbf{\hat{y}}\).
-Note that these observations compose the empirical (or nominal) distribution $\hat{\mathbb{P}_n}$.
-To solve this problem, mathematical programming techniques such as linear programming have been proposed \citep{thomas_edelman_croock_2002}.
-Currently, a more widely used method is to build a binary classification model using logistic regression.
-This uses the sigmoid assumption to model the probability of the given applicant being a good or a bad payer.
+To solve this problem, mathematical programming techniques such as linear programming have been proposed \citep{thomas_edelman_croock_2002}, but a more widely used method currently is to build a binary classification model using logistic regression.
+This uses the logistic transform, i.e.\@ $f(v) = \frac{1} {1 + e^{-v}}$, to rescale the weighted sum of inputs to the $(0,1)$ range.
+Hence, the logistic regression model assumes the following form: